saramangistu/MedTruth/README.md

 - **Accuracy**, **Precision**, **Recall**, **F1-score**
 - **Confusion Matrix**
-- Evaluations were performed on a stratified test split from the combined dataset.
+- Stratified train-test splits were used for consistent evaluation.

-**Note:** Baseline models were trained on real data only.
-Advanced models were trained on **real + synthetic data**.
+> 🔸 Baseline models were trained on real data only.

----

----
+> 🔹 Advanced transformer models were trained on the full dataset including synthetic claims.

 ---